 How do I know if a course is running?

-Confirmation letters and/or emails are sent approximately one week prior to the start of a course.
+Confirmation letters and/or emails are sent approximately one to two weeks prior to the start of a course.
 We will contact you if a class is canceled.

 Do noncredit courses appear on my transcript?